ruudvdent/WAM2layersPython/readme.txt

 WAM-2layers v2.4.08 | 15-7-2016
 - Better datapath structure (thanks to Bert Coerver)
+- changed back the latnrs to 7,114, otherwise lakemask does not correspond
 - added warnings in readme

 WAM-2layers v2.4.07 | 7-7-2016